cozycole/praire-ai-webapp/README.md

 # PraiRE AI Website

 Site landing page and demonstrating the computer vision apraisal API.
 It will use a Django backend to leverage PyTorch model inference.
+Check